-The Vehicle Emission Control Information label is located on the left side of the swingarm.
+Canada The Vehicle Emission Control Information label is located right side of the swingarm.

 Noise Emission Requirements

 The EPA requires that motorcycles built after January 1, 1983 comply with applicable noise emission standards for one year or 3,730 miles (6,000 km) after the time of purchase when operated and maintained according to the instructions provided.